Crostata arance e cioccolato

-Roll out the tart dough (short pastry) on the lightly floured surface.
+Roll out tart dough (short pastry) on a lightly floured surface.

-Line the bottom and sides of the pan with your short pastry.
+Line bottom and sides of your pan with your short pastry.

-Prick the bottom of the tart with a fork and arrange the orange slices.
+Prick the bottom of your tart with a fork and arrange all orange slices.

-Sprinkle them with a pinch of the remaining cinnamon powder.
+Sprinkle them with a pinch of remaining cinnamon powder.

-Level the surface with a knife and sprinkle with the remaining cinnamon powder.
+Level surface with a knife and sprinkle with remaining cinnamon powder.

 Just before serving

-- - Let the orange tart cool and then make the chocolate decoration.
+- - Let your orange tart cool and then make chocolate decoration.

 Put half a glass of water into a little saucepan together with a tablespoon of sugar.

-Bring to the boil and keep on cooking until water is half reduced.
+Bring to a boil and continue cooking until water is half reduced.

 So you have a syrup.

-Cut the chocolate into pieces and put them in the syrup together with a teaspoon of butter.
+Cut all chocolate into pieces and put them in your syrup together with a teaspoon of butter.

-Put your saucepan in a bain-marie and let the chocolate melt stirring continuously.
+Put your saucepan in a bain-marie and let chocolate melt, stirring continuously.

 You will have an homogeneous cream.

-Garnish the surface of the tart with this chocolate cream helping yourself with an icing syringe or a spoon.
+Garnish tart surface with this chocolate cream helping yourself with an icing syringe or a spoon.